Ros1n/python_scrapy/README.md

 # python_scrapy
-practice/learning of python scrapy development

 #haven't finished yet

-#consuming_webpage.py
-this is a practice for consuming data in certain website.
-It supposed you download webpage into same directory as this file.
+An application that will download all images of the given Tumblr account based on the Tumblr website input.
+The download images are supposed to create and donwload in one folder with named of account.
+This folder will under same directory as python file.
 The key point for consuming data for certain website is knows the tag/element of those data you want.

+# key tools
+1.